2 min read

 The base: Dawn + Taste

 Kiwi keeps Dawn's HTML structure and layout system but replaces the hero content with Taste's personal-site philosophy.
 I added outgoing links to GitHub and LinkedIn as Chips making the theme more portfolio oriented.
-The content is dynamic and uses Ghost's admin UI to set hero_name, hero_tagline, github_url andlinkedin_url
+Even though I'm the only user, the content is dynamic: Things like hero_name, hero_tagline, github_url andlinkedin_url don't require a theme update to change.

 Particles

 The most visible addition is an animated particle background in the hero section, built with particles.js.
-Dots float slowly across the background and scatter away from your cursor or finger (repulse mode).
+Dots float slowly across the background and scatter away from your cursor or finger.

 Featured post cards